acuarica/acuarica.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. student in Informatics at the Università della Svizzera italiana.
+I am a Ph.D. in Informatics at the Università della Svizzera italiana.
-I am currently working on empirical studies on programming languages.
+My main topic as a Ph.D. student was empirical studies on programming languages.
 The main goal of my thesis is to understand how and **why** programming features are being used in the wild.
 Since any empirical study on programming languages must be language-dependent, we focus on Java.